ericmadureira/ericmadureira/README.md

 </a>

 ## Personal
-I like games, plants, dogs and walking :)
+I like games / plants / dogs / walking / technology :)